gopi-suvanam/scribbler-website/tutorials/scribbler-javascript-mastercalss.md

 # JavaScript using [Scribbler](https://scribbler.live)
 This is a document for planning out a short course on using JavaScript in Scibbler.
-Audience is someone who wants to learn JavaScript in an interactive way.
-As the classes are conducted the linkes will be posted here.
+Audience is people who want to learn JavaScript in an interactive way.
+As the classes are conducted the links will be posted here.

 ## Session 0: Introduction (15 minutes + 5min qna)
 - Brief overview of the masterclass agenda and goals.